 Resources for Grandparenting & National Grandparents’ Day

-This year, National Grandparents’ Day falls on Sunday, September 7th.
-JFS has gathered some information about the holiday, resources for Jewish grandparents and a poignant story on the sweetness of grandparenting by JFS Board Member Irv Lerner and his granddaughters Miriam and Daniele.
+This year, JFS honored National Grandparents’ Day (September 7) by launching our grandparents/grandparenting site, where you’ll find some information about the holiday, resources for Jewish grandparents and a poignant story on the sweetness of grandparenting by JFS Board Member Irv Lerner and his granddaughters Miriam and Daniele.

 Visit our Facebook page to share your feelings about your grandchildren or grandparents.